vfat-io/vfat-docs/automation/compound.md

 These can then be disabled in the general settings.

-Auto-Compound and Auto-Harvest are mutually exclusive, only one per chain can be enabled.
+Auto-Compound and Auto-Harvest are mutually exclusive, only one per each position can be enabled.